ER Visit For A COVID-Like Cough Stuck Man With A $3,278 Bill

 Do you have a medical bill you'd like us to investigate?
 You can tell us about it and submit it here.

-Regan wasn't concerned just about his own health.
-His wife, Elissa, who is expecting their second child in August, and their 1-year-old son, Finn, also felt sick with symptoms like COVID-19 in April.
-"Nothing terrible, but enough to make me worry," he said.
+Regan wasn't concerned about just his own health.
+His wife, Elissa, who is expecting their second child in August, and their 1-year-old son, Finn, also felt sick with symptoms like those of COVID-19 in April.
+"Nothing terrible but enough to make me worry," he said.

 Regan, who is an estimator for a construction firm, worked from home throughout his sickness — including while quarantined.
 (Construction in Colorado and many states has been considered an essential business and has continued to operate.)
 Regan said he was worried about taking a day off and losing his job.